 As your roof responds to the different elements in the environment, it contracts and expands.
 Although this is a normal response and usually won’t cause any problems, it can sometimes result in roof damage, which can in turn cause roof leaks.
 Water that reaches the dry boards and rafters could cause mold and mildew growth and dry rot, creating an unhealthy environment in your home.

-Most roof damage can be repaired by addressing the roof flashing, which consists of bright metal sheeting and is found near the base of the chimney.
 The purpose of flashing is to direct the movement of rainwater away from susceptible areas.

 Regardless of whether you see any water flowing, if you notice that your roof’s soffit or fascia is rotting, you may require chimney flashing repair.
 Get in touch with a professional to schedule repairs before the problem worsens.